-Introduction, Project Definition.

-Performers, contributors.

-Creating a demolition hierarchy.

-Application and transformation of direct and indirect prevention and follow-up lists.

-Draw a net.
+- Introduction, Project Definition. - Performers, contributors. - Creating a demolition hierarchy. - Application and transformation of direct and indirect prevention and follow-up lists. - Draw a net.
 Implementation time and labor expense.
 Bandwidth, cyclogram.
 Milestones.
-Activities appearances.

-Analysis of activity-based nets, calculation of total project time.
-Activity and event times.

-Activity and event reserve times: full and spare time, calculation modes.

-Analysis of activity node nets, calculation of total project time.

-Activity and event reserve times: full and spare time.
-Rules for calculating reserve times.

-Multiple dependency relationships.
-There are four basic connections.

-Methods to reduce total project implementation time.

-Track time and money flow.

-Projects Risk Management Steps.
+Activities appearances. - Analysis of activity-based nets, calculation of total project time.
+Activity and event times. - Activity and event reserve times: full and spare time, calculation modes. - Analysis of activity node nets, calculation of total project time. - Activity and event reserve times: full and spare time.
+Rules for calculating reserve times. - Multiple dependency relationships.
+There are four basic connections. - Methods to reduce total project implementation time. - Track time and money flow. - Projects Risk Management Steps.
 Risk Resources.
-Risk mitigation options.

-Basic organizational forms of projects.
+Risk mitigation options. - Basic organizational forms of projects.
 Responsibility, responsibility, decision-making.
 Select project team members: use skill knowledge database.
 Responsible selection, assignment to activity: Activity-Assignment Matrix.
 Fundamental contract types, settlement methods.

-- knows the phases of projects. actors, contributors - knows how to create a breakdown hierarchy - is familiar with the application and conversion of direct and indirect prevention and tracking lists. - is familiar with drawing and dynamically analyzing the net, analyzing its basic data, and using it - know the methods of reducing the total project implementation time - knows the steps of project risk management
+- Knows the phases of projects. actors, contributors. - Knows how to create a breakdown hierarchy. - Is familiar with the application and conversion of direct and indirect prevention and tracking lists. - Is familiar with drawing and dynamically analyzing the net, analyzing its basic data, and using it. - Know the methods of reducing the total project implementation time. - Knows the steps of project risk management.

-- is able to design and evaluate projects, - is able to analyze, allocate resources in case of appropriate industry-specific further education, - is able to manage different fields of expertise - c) attitude: - strives for cost-effective planning and follow-up of the project
+- Is able to design and evaluate projects. - Is able to analyze, allocate resources in case of appropriate industry-specific further education. - Is able to manage different fields of expertise.